‹ Back to Insights

 Automation as a concept isn’t a novel trend in manufacturing, but it’s finding its way into aspects of production and design processes that it hadn’t previously reached.

-For consistency and speed, automated joining, assembling, and dispensing of adhesives and coatings have been in use for years.
-But automated, digital surface quality inspection and plasma treatment through the use of robots are just a couple of ways that automation has extended beyond just replacing a rivet gun or a paintbrush.
+Automated joining, assembling, and dispensing of adhesives and coatings have been used for consistency and speed for years.
+However, automated, digital surface quality inspection and plasma treatment through the use of robots are just a couple of ways that automation has extended beyond just replacing a rivet gun or a paintbrush.

-Automation continues to be a trend in manufacturing, and specifically, as manufacturing processes and materials change, the need for new measurement technology that fits into the Industry 4.0 and IIoT framework is crucial to make the smart factory a reality.
-As materials change to meet the demands of light weighting trends and consumer product design innovations, manufacturers have necessarily shifted to bonding as opposed to bulky fasteners.
+Automation continues to be a trend in manufacturing.
+As manufacturing processes and materials change, the need for new measurement technology that fits into the Industry 4.0 and IIoT framework is crucial to making the smart factory a reality.
+As materials change to meet the demands of lightweighting trends and consumer product design innovations, manufacturers have necessarily shifted to bonding as opposed to bulky fasteners.

 Implementing automation within manufacturing processes where it wasn’t previously used or expected is changing what characteristics are possible for products on a massive scale.